marcblanchet/quic-in-space-hackathon/draft-blanchet-quic-in-space.md

 ## Idle Timeout

-The idle timeout is defined in {{Section 10.1 of RFC9000}}.
+The idle timeout is defined in {{Section 10.1 of QUIC-TRANSPORT}}.
 Each peer proposes a "max_idle_timeout" value, and commits to close the connection if no activity happens during that timeout.
 The "max_idle_timeout" value is often set as a constant by either the stack or the application using it,